-On April 9th, 1924 Sears signed on 500 watt WES (for World’s Economy Store) from it’s own studios in Chicago, Illinois.
-The small studio was located next to the Agricultural Foundation offices on the 11th floor of the 14 story Sears-Roebuck tower.
+On April 9th, 1924 Sears signed on 500-watt WES (for World’s Economy Store) from its own studios in Chicago, Illinois.
+The small studio was located next to the Agricultural Foundation offices on the 11th floor of the 14-story Sears-Roebuck tower.
 The company’s drafting room served as a control room, sending the signal to the transmitter site, located in Crete.
 The initial night of testing featured singer Grace Wilson and the musical comedy team of Big Ford and Little Glenn.
-Ford Rush was both the first employee of the new Sears station and it’s first announcer.
+Ford Rush was both the first employee of the new Sears station and its first announcer.
 Glenn Rowell became Studio Director and headed up the station’s music department.
 Over the next two evenings (April 10th & 11th) Sears aired more test programs.
 The Sears switchboards “lit up like Christmas trees” with listeners calling in after hearing the broadcasts.
 The station officially went on-the-air on April 12th.
-Shortly after 6:00 pm, renowned dramatic actress Ethel Barrymore was introduced to begin the broadcast.
+Shortly after 6 pm, renowned dramatic actress Ethel Barrymore was introduced to begin the broadcast.
 However, upon seeing the new-fangled microphone, she froze up and exclaimed “Turn that damned thing off!”
 With those words, station WLS was off and running!

 WLS program broadcasted from kitchen

-While the main focus was farm and civic programming, several popular-music, comedies and radio serials could be heard as well.
+While the main focus was farm and civic programming, popular music, comedies and radio serials could be heard as well.
 Nearly 60 different bands called WLS home, while over 130 musical acts aired on the station for free.
 On April 19th, 1924 the station aired the first National Barn Dance program, a four-hour cavalcade of music, comedy and down-home entertainment.
-The program went on to become one of the most popular and longest running country-and-western shows in history, second only to The Grand Old Opry.
+The program went on to become one of the most popular and longest-running country-and-western shows in history, second only to The Grand Old Opry.
 By 1932, the National Barn Dance program would be cut to two hours and broadcast live, originating from the Eighth Street Theater in the South Loop.
-One of the more popular acts on WLS and the National Barn Dance were LaPorte Indiana’s Maple City Four.
+One of the more popular acts on WLS and the National Barn Dance was LaPorte Indiana’s Maple City Four.
 The quartet, who joined the station in 1926, mixed barbershop harmonies with wildly popular comedy routines and minstrel sketches.